 Be polite and debate ideas rather than people.

-Subscribing if you are not using your google account can be done here.
+Subscribing to the mailing list without using your google account can be done here.